 Review: The plan will be reviewed each term, at a Wave Review Meeting where the Class Teacher, ILSM and parent will discuss progress and review provision.
 At this meeting, future targets will be identified.
-If a child is to be taken of SEND Support, this will also be discussed during this meeting.
-For pupils with an Education Health Care plan, the Local Authority reviews the plan annually.
+If a child is to be taken off SEND Support, this will also be discussed during this meeting.
+For pupils with an Education Health Care plan, the school is required by the Local Authority to review the plan annually.